NomisIV/website/src/blog/2021-09-18-my-battlestation-part-2.md

 Just before Black Friday in 2019, me and my friends started thinking about building our own computers.
-I hadn't really decided what components I wanted, and I wasn't very experienced (I had aquired most of my knowledge by watching [Linus Tech Tips](https://www.youtube.com/c/LinusTechTips) on YouTube).
+I hadn't really decided what components I wanted, and I wasn't very experienced (I had acquired most of my knowledge by watching [Linus Tech Tips](https://www.youtube.com/c/LinusTechTips) on YouTube).
 So in the end I basically scrambled the list of original parts together in about 15 minutes, while my friends were driving next towns to the computer hardware store.